 An important aspect of Arabesque International’s mission is to make live classical music accessible to the younger generations.

-In pursuit of this, during the month of February 2014, we brought the 8-year-old violinist Amira Abouzahra, who was in town to play in the “Music by and for Children” events at the Royal Opera House Muscat, to delight her peers at TAISM (The American International School of Muscat), ABA (American British Academy), The International School of Choueifat, and The Sultan’s School in a series of inspiring outreach performances.
+In pursuit of our philosophy, we worked with the 8-year-old violinist Amira Abouzahra, who was performing in the “Music by and for Children” events at the Royal Opera House Muscat, to perform with and for her peers at The American International School of Muscat, American British Academy, The International School of Choueifat, and The Sultan’s School in a series of inspiring outreach projects.

 In February 2014 she made her debut at the Royal Opera House Muscat, Oman, where her performances were highly received from both the audience and the media alike.
 In May 2014 she then debuted in Mexico, accompanied by the State of Mexico Symphony Orchestra, performing Antonio Vivaldi’s Spring from the renowned “Four Seasons”.
-The highlight of this experience was her last concert in Texcoco, which was performed open air in front of 3000 people, and which was a great success.
-Amira is now attracting international attention, and has received invitations to perform in places such as Macedonia, Hungary and Germany.
-The upcoming 2014/15 season will give her the opportunity to play as a soloist with the Macedonian Philharmonic as well as the German National Orchestras.
-The young violinist with Hungarian- Egyptian roots is the 1st prize winner of the German nation-wide competition "Jugend Musiziert", and is a fellow of the prestigious Domhof Foundation, that promotes exceptional young talent.
+The highlight of this experience was her last concert in Texcoco, which was performed open air in front of 3000 people with great success.
+Amira is now attracting international attention, and has received invitations to perform in countries such as Macedonia, Hungary and Germany.
+The upcoming 2014/15 season will give her the opportunity to play as a soloist with the Macedonian Philharmonic as well as German national orchestras.
+The young violinist with Hungarian - Egyptian roots is the 1st prize winner of the German nation-wide competition "Jugend Musiziert" and is a fellow of the prestigious Domhof Foundation, that promotes exceptional young talent.